PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Budget-Friendly Alternatives

-• Folded outdoor cushions can substitute for platforms
+• Folded outdoor cushions can substitute for expensive platforms

-• Repurpose old camping pads for deck padding
+• Repurpose old camping pads for deck padding—closed-cell foam works great

-My first setup cost under $50 using creative substitutions.
-As I got more serious, I upgraded piece by piece.
+My first setup cost under $30 using creative substitutions.
+As I got more serious about regular paddling with Ranger, I upgraded piece by piece.
+The ultra-budget approach lets you test whether your dog actually enjoys kayaking before investing heavily.

 When to Skip Modifications?

-• If your dog has severe anxiety on water
+• If your dog has severe anxiety on water—consider land-based adventures instead

 I tried everything with my friend's water-phobic Chihuahua.
-Some dogs are happier cheering from shore!
+Some dogs are simply happier cheering from shore while you enjoy paddle boarding with your dog or other water activities that suit their temperament better.
+Respect your dog's comfort zone.

 Real-World Success Stories